-Damaraland Camp is lauded as one of the country's best camps, with sensational views of the surrounding desert plains, ancient valleys and soaring peaks of the Brandberg Mountains.
+Award-winning Damaraland Camp is situated in the Huab River Valley in one of the best wilderness areas in Namibia, offering sensational views across rugged desert plains, ancient valleys and the soaring peaks of the Brandberg Mountains.